SConnolly1886/AWS-EKS-with-Terraform/README.md

 ![Untitled Diagram](https://user-images.githubusercontent.com/62077185/125118484-c399a800-e0bd-11eb-8f31-1aed00bbd542.png)

-**Create and ASG of Bastion Hosts on your own to SSH - OR - install SSM Systems Manager on EC2 instances without SSH.
+**Create an ASG of Bastion Hosts manually to SSH - OR - install SSM Systems Manager on EC2 instances without needed to SSH.

 ### Next step?
 All that needs to be done now is run `terraform apply`